Release Notes

 PDFs served at a clean URL are no longer scored as web pages.
 When a site links a PDF at a tidy address with no .pdf on the end, the browser opens it in its built-in PDF viewer - a near-empty shell with no page title or language.
 Earlier builds ran the web-page checks against that shell and reported the missing title and language as Serious issues, even though the address is a PDF and there is no web page to fix.
 Vesper Audit now recognizes these during the scan and lists them under PDFs Found (marked "served directly at this URL") instead of scoring them as HTML, so they no longer inflate the severity counts or the audited-page total.
 A normal page that simply embeds a PDF is unaffected.

 Findings that repeat across the whole site are now rolled up.
 A single template element - a phone link in the header, a block in the footer - appears on every page, so one element could previously show up as hundreds of separate findings and make a site look far worse than it is.
-Vesper Audit now recognizes when the same finding repeats across most of the site and rolls it into one entry labelled "appears sitewide (N pages)" in a new Sitewide Template Findings section.
+Vesper Audit now recognizes when the same finding repeats across most of the site and rolls it into one entry labeled "appears sitewide (N pages)" in a new Sitewide Template Findings section.
 The severity counts now count each distinct finding once rather than once per page, so the headline numbers reflect the real issues to fix.
 Every affected page is still listed in the detailed per-page results, so nothing is lost.
 This appears across the in-app viewer, PDF, Markdown, CSV, and Notion reports, with a dedicated sitewide.csv file in CSV exports.

 v1.0.0-beta.37 June 5, 2026